AjayMaan13/fraudnet-ai/README.md

 - `POST /db2/load` — reload data from Db2/SQLite and broadcast a `demo_reset` to all WebSocket clients
 - `GET /db2/status` — returns connection state and row counts, shown in the UI via the **IBM Db2** header button

 The trial Db2 instance used during development has expired.
-The SQLite fallback handles everything automatically.
-To reconnect, add credentials to `backend/.env`.
+The SQLite fallback (`data-gen/transactions.db`, included in the repo) handles everything automatically with no configuration needed.
+To reconnect to a live Db2 instance, add credentials to `backend/.env`.

 During development, Db2 stored **5,000 transactions** and **500 accounts** on IBM Cloud (ca-tor region).